Help Others, Help YourselfOct 27, 2015

 Volunteering is all about helping others.
 But as many studies show, when you volunteer, one of the people who benefits most is you.

-A report by the Corporation for National and Community Service, a federal agency, found that volunteers live longer, have lower rates of depression, and have less risk of heart disease.
+Volunteering also has health benefits.
+A study by the Corporation for National and Community Service, a federal agency, linked volunteering to longer life, lower rates of depression, and less risk of heart disease.

 In other words, volunteering could actually make you happier and healthier.
-The research suggests that volunteering is particularly healthy for older adults and those who volunteer at least 2 hours a week:
+The research suggests that volunteering is particularly helpful for older adults and those who volunteer at least 2 hours a week:

 - A study of adults age 65 and older found that the positive effect of volunteering on physical and mental health is due to the sense of accomplishment they get from it.

 - Volunteering led to lower rates of depression in people 65 and older.

 - People who volunteered after recovering from heart attacks reported less despair and depression – 2 factors that that have been linked to death in heart patients.

 - People over age 70 who volunteered about 2 hours a week felt healthier, functioned better, had lower levels of depression, and lived longer.

 Volunteering can make positive change to your community while helping you out personally.
 The World Volunteer Web, part of the United Nations Volunteers program, lists the following reasons to volunteer: